Key Takeaways

 What Is Pre-Settlement Funding?

-The U.S. Chamber Institute for Legal Reform, a prominent critic of the practice, says the arrangement involves hedge funds investing money in lawsuits in exchange for a percentage of the settlement or judgement.
+The U.S. Chamber of Commerce Institute for Legal Reform, a prominent critic of the practice, explains that third parties like hedge funds can invest money in lawsuits in exchange for a percentage of the settlement or judgment.
+Without regulation, they warn, the arrangement could spur unnecessary lawsuits among other ethical concerns.

 You rarely need a good credit score to qualify for pre-settlement funding.
-This is because pre-settlement funding is not the same as a loan and pre-settlement funding companies expect no repayment should you lose the case.
+This is because pre-settlement funding is not the same as a loan and pre-settlement funding companies usually don’t require repayment if you lose the case.

 You aren’t required to ask permission from your attorney to get pre-settlement funding.
 Attorneys do not have the authority to stop their plaintiffs from receiving litigation advances.